ACT Database Configuration

-Applies To: Windows 7, Windows 8, Windows Vista
+Applies To: Windows 7, Windows 8, Windows 8.1, Windows Vista

 The Application Compatibility Toolkit (ACT) uses a Microsoft® SQL Server® database for storing and sharing compatibility issue data.
 If you do not use Microsoft SQL Server, you can download and install Microsoft SQL Server Express.
 For information about creating Microsoft SQL Server databases, see Administering the Database Engine.

 You can create the ACT database by using one of the following methods: